 Is Scrum Master certification worth the investment for a small creative team?

-What’s the difference between a Scrum Master and a traditional project manager for creative teams?
+What is the difference between a Scrum Master and a traditional project manager for creative teams?

 How long does it take to see results after a team leader gets Scrum Master certified?